phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 _Master_ - The main or trunk branch in a github repository
 _Merge_ - Merging changes from your local repository to your sandbox
 _Pull_ - When you copy changes out of an external repository to your local repository and merge those changes into your local sandbox.
 This is a combination of fetch and merge
-_Pull Request_ - A github operation to request an update to an upstream repository
+_Pull Request_ - A github operation to request an update to an upstream repository (aka PR)
 _Push_ - When you copy changes into a github repository
 _Sandbox_ - Your local checkout with or without local modifications
 _Submodule_ - An external repository included in another repository